innovationinsoftware/ase-bootcamp/CourseFiles/Week3/Single-SPA/Session 0 Introduction.md

 ### Summary
-In this lab, you will gain hands-on experience with advanced concepts in micro front-end development using Single-SPA and AngularJS.
+In this lab, you will gain hands-on experience with advanced concepts in micro front-end development using Single-SPA and Angular.
 You will build a fully functional Project Management Tool, applying techniques such as routing, state management, form handling, API integration, inter-application communication, and error handling.
 By the end of this lab, you will have a deeper understanding of how to architect and manage complex web applications using micro front-end architecture.

 ---